mfulmer2-source/Stock_Returns_and_News_Sentiment/readme.md

 ### Article Volume and Sentiment

 - META and AAPL had the most news coverage.
-- Sentiment distributions were primarily neutral to mildly negative.
+- Sentiment distributions were dominated by Neutral and Somewhat-Bullish articles, with Bullish appearing less frequently.

 ### Same-Week Sentiment vs Returns